qzydustin/qzydustin.github.io/_posts/2022-07-08-time-complexity-of-recursive-algorithm.md

 }
 ```

-In this case, the number of recusions = logn; The number of operations per recursion = 1.
+In this case, the number of recursions = logn; The number of operations per recursion = 1.
 Therefore, the time complexity is O(logn).
-In conclusion, this is an entry level algorithm question, but a little difference in the recursive part of the algorithm will impact the time complexity a lot.
+In conclusion, this is an entry-level algorithm question, but a little difference in the recursive part of the algorithm will impact the time complexity.
 In addition, the time complexity of the recursive algorithm is not always O(logn).